LaunchCodeEducation/launchcode-course-learning-objectives/unit2-java/lesson17.rst

 Goals
 -----

+- Build persistent model classes that have many-to-many relationships
+- Understand how to model many-to-many relationships in a relational database

 Objectives
 ----------

-- Describe the many-to-many relationship and give an example of when this may be a good way to represent data in your database
+- Describe many-to-many relationships
 - Explain what a join table is and how it is used
-- Define what a composite key is
+- Explain what a composite key is
 - Build model classes that enable persistent many-to-many relationships
 - Use the ``@ManyToMany`` annotation
 - Work with many-to-many relationships in the view and controller
-- Push the changes you make to objects in your program to the database